Stepwise Goal-Driven Networks for Trajectory Prediction: Stepwise Goal-Driven Network (SGNet)

 \subsection{Conditional Variational Autoencoder (CVAE)}

-SGNet can also include a Conditional Variational Autoencoder (CVAE) module to learn and predict the distribution of future trajectory $\mathbf{Y}_t$ conditioned on the observed trajectory $\mathbf{X}_t$, by introducing a Gaussian latent variable $z \sim N(\mu_z, \sigma_z)$.
-Following most prior work~\cite{yao2020bitrap,mangalam2020not,bhattacharyya2018long}, our CVAE consists of three main components: recognition network $Q_\phi(z|\mathbf{X}_t, \mathbf{Y}_t)$, prior network $P_\nu(z|\mathbf{X}_t)$, and generation network $P_\theta(h_t^{d}|\mathbf{X}_t, z)$, where $\phi,\nu,\theta$ denote the parameter of these three networks, and $h_t^{d}$ is the trajectory encoded by the generation network that will be fed into the decoder for trajectory prediction.
-In particular, recognition, prior, and generation networks are all realized by fully-connected layers.
+A Conditional Variational Autoencoder (CVAE) framework is applied to learn the distribution of future trajectory $Y_t$ conditioned on the observed trajectory $X_t$ by introducing a latent variable $z$.
+Following prior work~\cite{yao2020bitrap, mangalam2020not,bhattacharyya2018long}, our CVAE consists of three components: recognition network $Q_\phi(z|X_t, Y_t)$, prior network $P_\nu(z|X_t)$, and generation network $P_\theta(h_t^{d}|X_t, z)$, where $\phi,\nu,\theta$ denote the parameters of these three networks, and $h_t^{d}$ is the trajectory encoded by the generation network.
+Recognition, prior, and generation networks are implemented with fully-connected layers.